wcxstat/LMRC/README.md

+This repository contains the MATLAB code and data used in the paper:

-Xu, W., Zhang, X. and Liang, H. (2024).
-Linearized maximum rank correlation estimation when covariates are functional.
-Journal of Multivariate Analysis.
-202:105301.
+Linearized maximum rank correlation estimation when covariates are functional
+Authors: Wenchao Xu, Xinyu Zhang and Hua Liang Published in: Journal of Multivariate Analysis
+DOI: 10.1016/j.jmva.2024.105301